 Grades 9–12 Programs

-All Grades 9-12 programs are SOLD OUT.
-All grade levels are based on the grade the student will enter in Fall 2025.
-Waitlist for 2025 Summer Programs is available here.
+Registration for Grades 9-12 Summer Programs will open Wednesday, March 18th at 11am on our calendar.
+All grade levels are based on the grade the student will enter in Fall 2026.

 In this program, high school students interested in exploring architecture or enhancing their design skills will receive a comprehensive introduction to a first-year college-level architectural studio.
 Students will study building precedents, explore spatial concepts, and conduct a site analysis.
 These skills and research will be used to inform their development of an independent project from concept to final design.
 Students will be provided with tools, sketchbooks, and hands-on instruction to support the development of portfolio-worthy projects.